hadilalshehri/Hadeel/README.md

 The project is structured as follows:

 - `arabic_sentiment_analysis.py` - This is the main script that runs the sentiment analysis models using different versions of BERT.
-- `data.csv` - This is the dataset of labeled Arabic text used to train the models.
+- `Arcsarsesm` - This is the dataset of labeled Arabic text used to train the models.
-- `data_processing.py` - This module contains functions for processing and cleaning the text data.
+- `Saudi Data` - This is the dataset of labeled Saudi dialect text used to train the models.
-- `model_training.py` - This module contains functions for training and evaluating the machine learning models using different versions of BERT.

 ## Contributing